What is a blue card?

 The blue card makes for easier access to the job market for foreigners with a higher qualification that is in demandin the Czech Republic.
 The completion of university education, or higher specialised education where the studies lasted for at least 3 years, is required.

-The blue card is for foreigners from countries that are not members of the European Union and to which an exemption listed in Section 98 of Act No. 435/2004 Coll., on Employment, applies.
+The blue card is for foreigners from countries that are not members of the European Union and to which an exemption listed in Section 98 and Section 98a of Act No. 435/2004 Coll., on Employment, applies.

-Notice: Citizens of European Union countries, Norway, Iceland, Lichtenstein, and Switzerland and their family members do not need a work permit, blue card, or green card to work in the Czech Republic.
+Notice: Citizens of European Union countries, Norway, Iceland, Lichtenstein and Switzerland their family members do not need an employee card, blue card or work permit to work in the Czech Republic.